 Did you know that spaghetti squash is also called vegetable spaghetti?
 I just learned that fact on an article at Wikipedia!

-What’s your favorite dish to make with these low carb spaghetti noodles?
+What’s your favorite dish to make with these keto spaghetti noodles?

 Spaghetti Squash Lasagna with Meat Casserole